patmckernan/Unit-14-Homework/Homework_14-Web-Development_Unsolved_README.md

 11. Which `curl` option is used to change the request method?

+- -X is used to change the request method.

 12. Which `curl` option is used to set request headers?

+- -H is used to set request headers.

 13. Which `curl` option is used to view the response header?

+- --head is the option used to view the response header.

 14. Which request method might an attacker use to figure out which HTTP requests an HTTP server will accept?

+- An attacker might use OPTIONS in order which requests will be accepted by the server.

 #### Sessions and Cookies